 If you need a higher dose due to either of these factors, you’ll start with a loading dose of 600 mg (two 300-mg injections).
 After that, your dosage will be 300 mg every other week.

-Dosage for eczema
+Dosage for atopic dermatitis

 Dosage for chronic rhinosinusitis with nasal polyps